-Ingrid Michaelson is a New York based indie-pop singer-songwriter.
-Since 2002 she has independently released several albums, originally publishing them independently before signing with Original Signal Recordings.
+Ingrid Ellen Michaelson (born December 8, 1979) is a New York City-based indie pop singer-songwriter.
+Since 2002, she has independently released several albums, originally publishing them independently before signing with Original Signal Recordings and Mom+Pop Music.
 Although not often directly in the public eye, she maintains an extremely loyal fanbase.

 - Slow the Rain (2005)

 - Human Again (2012)